St Albans, New Zealand: Inconsistencies

 The borders of St Albans are often disputed, particularly by real estate agents who often list higher-priced properties that lie within western St Albans as belonging to Merivale instead.
 The original borough of St Albans stretched to include most of modern-day Edgeware, Mairehau and Merivale as well as the current St Albans suburb.
 There is a sign off of Bealey Avenue which points to St Albans down Barbadoes Street which is actually in the middle of the suburb of Edgeware instead of St Albans.

-In 2013, geography students at the University of Canterbury conducted a survey asking St Albans residence where they thought the boundaries lay.
+In 2013, geography students at the University of Canterbury conducted a survey asking St Albans residents where they thought the boundaries lay.
 The findings differed from Christchurch City Council boundaries and New Zealand Post boundaries, in that residents perceived the boundary to be Innes Road to the north, Hills Road to the east, Bealey Avenue to the south and Papanui Road to the west.